8 best laptop-friendly work cafes in Amsterdam with free WiFi

 As always, do keep in mind that our guides are not about the best cafes but rather the best laptop-friendly cafes.
 Ideally we try to find great cafes that are also laptop-friendly but mainly our goal is to help our readers find nice places they can go with their laptops to work.

-If you have any suggestions for laptop-friendly cafes and coffee shops to work in Amsterdam do let us know in the comments section or you can submit a personal review of your favourite laptop-friendly work cafe in Amsterdam as well as other cities around the world.
+If you have any suggestions for laptop-friendly cafes and coffee shops to work in Amsterdam do share them in the comments section or submit a review

 DE PIJP, AMSTERDAM